aviadra/Cloud-profiler/README.md

 #### STS support
 It is possible to define a profile that uses the [AWS Security Token Service(STS)](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html), to "login" to roles in other AWS accounts you have access to.
 The way to define this, is to set the directive under the STS account profile.
-That is, you define a profile with secret and key, so the script can login to it normally, then the script will itterate over the "role_arns" array of hashes, to look for resources in other accounts.
+That is, you define a profile with secret and key, so the script can login to it normally, then the script will iterate over the "role_arns" array of hashes, to look for resources in other accounts.
-See the example configuration in the repo configuration file `role_arns` - This is an array of hashes (key + value) of roles to assume in other accounts, to look for resources.
+See the example configuration in the repo configuration file

+`role_arns` - This is an array of hashes (key + value) of roles to assume in other accounts, to look for resources.
 The "key" of a hash will be used as part of the name of the "instance source" visible in the resulting profiles.
 The "value" of a hash is the ARN of the AWS role in another account that has access to resources.

 `mfa_serial_number` - Identifies your hardware or virtual MFA device.
 This can be defined, if the role on the remote account requires MFA authentication.
-Note that this will prompt for each ARN in the "role_arns" array, as One Time Passwords(OTP) must be uniq for every login.
-[Citation needed](https://en.wikipedia.org/wiki/Wikipedia:Citation_needed).
+Note that this will prompt for each ARN in the "role_arns" array, as One Time Passwords(OTP) must be uniq for every login ([citation needed](https://en.wikipedia.org/wiki/Wikipedia:Citation_needed)).
 See example configuration in repo configuration file.

 ## DO (Digital Ocean)
 `profiles` - This is an array of hashes that represents DO profiles.
 The structure is: a hyphen to separate the hashes in the array.
 Each hash has the following keys: "name" and "token".
 See the example in the "repo settings file".